adalundhe/delta-ts/README.md

 ```
 <br/>

-Like a store, we call the atom method, pass a type or interface specifying what the type of state we're providing is, pass a function specifying the initial state, and return a custom hook function to consume in a component.
-Unlike a store, we only need to pass the type of data specific to the atom then specify an initial value and update function that (at some point) calls and passes the updated state to `set()`.
+Like a store, we call the atom method, pass a type or interface specifying what the type of state we're providing is, pass a function specifying the initial state, and return a custom React hook to consume in a component.
+Unlike a store, we only need to pass the type of data specific to the atom then specify an initial value and an action to update the atom's state.

 This condensed API is what makes atoms unique - like React's `useState()` all information relevant to the given piece of state are effectively specified inline.
 Unlike `setState()`, <i>we get to define</i> how that state is updated right in the declaration.
 This means no matter where an atom is consumed, the mechanism for manipulating its state remains as consistent as possible.